 The text encoding, as known to Python, to use for messages printed to the standard output.
+It's also used to read messages from the standard input.
 By default, this is determined automatically from the locale environment variables.

 clutter

 When beets imports all the files in a directory, it tries to remove the directory if it's empty.
 A directory is considered empty if it only contains files whose names match the glob patterns in clutter, which should be a list of strings.
 The default list consists of "Thumbs.DB" and ".DS_Store".